QuantEcon/lecture-source-py/source/rst/python_essentials.rst

 .. index::
     single: Python; Docstrings

-Python has a system for adding comments to functions, modules, etc. called *docstrings*
+Python has a system for adding comments to functions, modules, etc. called *docstrings*.

-The nice thing about docstrings is that they are available at run-time
+The nice thing about docstrings is that they are available at run-time.

 Try running this